Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/managing-security-keys.md

 ```

 ### If You Don't Have Direct Access to the Private Key
-Run the `qq fs_security_add_key` command and specify the key name, the public key contents, the Base64-encoded verification signature (the key name signed with the private key), and an optional comment.
+Run the {% include qq.html command="fs_security_add_key" %} command and specify the key name, the public key contents, the Base64-encoded verification signature (the key name signed with the private key), and an optional comment.
 For example:

 ```bash
 qq fs_security_add_key \